bitmoremedia/mygi-app/README.md

 ## Release

 See the [docs](https://facebook.github.io/react-native/docs/running-on-device.html#building-your-app-for-production) for how to release on iOS and Android.
-(Note: you can cherry pick the last commit on the RELEASE_PROPERTIES branch to avoid needing to do this manually)
+(Note: for this project you can cherry pick the last commit on the `release-properties` branch to apply the relevant release properties to the project)

 ### iOS